 This week on the “Building Your Visual Brand” broadcast, Amy & Vincent explain how not to jump in the content deep-end by starting with an initial prep process that mirrors our proven Visual Content Strategy.

 In our last broadcasts, we’ve covered what stands behind the term Visual Content Marketing and why our Visual Content Strategy is the #1 way to put online marketing into action.
 Now, it’s time to get the facts straight on prepping your strategy.

 Four Facts To Prepare You For Creating A Visual Content Strategy

 Get your team ready to spend some quality time together.
 We suggest designating a solid amount of time for a team brainstorm meant to unravel the inner workings of your current state of marketing.
-This typically calls for a complete run through of your company, brand messaging and annual marketing goals from brand name, location & mission statement to annual revenue & social media.
+This typically calls for a complete run-through of your company, brand messaging, and annual marketing goals from the brand name, location & mission statement to annual revenue & social media.

 #2 Audit Your Content & Distribution Channels